ragardner/tksheet/DOCUMENTATION.md

 )
 ```

-You can change these settings after initialization using the `set_options()` function or other functions contained within `_tksheet.py`
+You can change these settings after initialization using the `set_options()` function.

-Take a look inside the `tests` folder for demonstrations

-Documentation not finished...